Davao City: Sports

 Sports facilities in the city include the Davao City Recreation Center (Almendras Gymnasium), Tionko Football Field (near Agro College and the Davao River) and the gymnasiums of Ateneo de Davao University, Philippine Women's College of Davao's Rosa Santos Munda Events Center (RSM Events Center), the University of Southeastern Philippines, Holy Cross of Davao College, the University of Mindanao, and Mintal Comprehensive High School.
 The main sports center of Davao City and also the largest is the Davao City Sports Complex, which hosted the 2019 National Games.

 There are locally based sports teams in the city.
 Davao Football Association, working under the Philippine Football Federation, represents the city and Davao Region for national football events.
 Locally based basketball teams such as Goldstar Davao and Duterte Agilas work for the Mindanao Visayas Basketball Association.
 Collegiate varsity teams based in the tertiary institutions inside the city also compete in national competitions.
+Despite being based outside of the city or province, the Davao Occidental Tigers of the Maharlika Pilipinas Basketball League (MPBL) normally play their home games in Davao City.

 Sabong or cockfighting events are also held in cockfighting arenas within the city.
 In June 2015, the city held the country's largest cockfighting event, the sixth Annual Thunderbird Challenge.

 Education

 The city government provides free education at the primary (grade school) and secondary (high school) levels at public institutions.
 Currently, as sanctioned by the Department of Education, all primary and secondary institutions in the city use the K-12 educational system.
-The city currently hosts five universities.
+The city currently hosts six universities.